JensJoschi/variability_timing/methods.md

 ﻿
+Legacy version, outdated!

+New file is in nov2018!

 # Description of this file
 This file consists of two parts: First, a copy of summary and methods section from the manuscript draft.
 This section is updated only sporadically and may be outdated.Secondly, there is a detailed account of all methods that are in use.
 Methods that were abandoned are in a separate script (unused.md).
+This file is outdated since nov 2018.
+A completely updated literature survey was conducted, and the reaction norms were analysed with a MCMC instead of DRC, all these changes are not reflected in this document.
+After updating this file will have a manuscript-ready methods section, and then all additional information.
+The manuscript-ready section will be part of the manuscript.

 # Summary